silvacms/documentation/source/code_source/index.rst

   src/silva/app/blog/codesources/cs_feedback
   src/silva/app/blog/codesources/cs_feedback/source.ini

-After you can either restart your Silva server or click on the button *Refresh* located on the tab *Install Code Sources* of the ``service_codesources`` in :term:`ZMI`.
-Your code source, ``cs_feedback`` should now appear in the list of installable code source and be marked as broken.
+Afterwards you can either restart your Silva server or click on the button *Refresh* located on the tab *Install Code Sources* of the ``service_codesources`` in the :term:`ZMI`.
+Your Code Source, ``cs_feedback`` should now appear in the list of installable Code Sources and be marked as broken.

-If you now visit in :term:`ZMI` the edit tab of your code source, you should be able to select next to the *Location* option the value ``silva.app.blog:/silva/app/blog/codesources/cs_feedback`` and click on the button *Save changes*.
+If you now visit in the :term:`ZMI` the edit tab of your Code Source, you should be able to select next to the *Location* option the value ``silva.app.blog:/silva/app/blog/codesources/cs_feedback`` and click on the button *Save changes*.
 After this you should see a new button *Export to filesystem*.
 Clicking on this button should export the files on the filesystem in the newly created directory.

-Creating a new code source
+Creating a new Code Source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To create a code source on the filesystem you need to create few
+To create a Code Source on the file system you need to create a few
 files.
 The most important one is ``source.ini``.
 This file follows a
-windows like INI file format and define the properties and settings of
+windows like INI file format to define the properties and settings of
-the code source.
+the Code Source.

 .. code-block:: buildout
    :linenos: